baradatipu/BizSite-Finder/README.md

 BizSite Finder is a tool for finding Google's `.business.site` websites for lead generation.
 It allows you to perform targeted searches based on specific business details in the text query.

+## Website

+Visit the [BizSite Finder Demo](https://baradatipu.github.io/BizSite-Finder/) to try it out.

 ## Usage

 1. **In Title**: Specify keywords to search for in the title of the page.